Prepaid Tuition & Savings Plans

 - The Savings Plan may offer a higher return on the investment then a Prepaid Tuition Program.

-- Savings Plan Trusts also defer federal taxes until the point when the funds are actually used.
+- Savings Plan Trusts are federal tax deferred until the funds are used.

-- They are then also taxed at the beneficiary rate, which can be significantly lower then the parent's tax base.
+- Funds are taxed at the beneficiary rate, which is lower than adult rates.

 - Many states offer tax benefits.